 |SPY||SPDR S&P 500 ETF||Exposure to domestic large-cap companies||S&P 500|

-This comprehensive list should contain a fund that closely matches each of the funds in your specific 401(k).
-Please note that no target date funds are included in this list because it is the position of Model Investing that target date funds are not a suitable option for 401(k) investors.
+Please note that no target date funds are included in this list because target date funds are not a suitable option for 401(k) investors.
 For more information on why investors should stay clear of target date funds, please click here.

-The historical model performance seen above is based on the following criteria and allocations:
+The specific 401 Model performance seen above is based on the following criteria and allocations:

 |401 Model Allocations by Rank|

-- If any of the top 5 ranked funds do not meet specific performance criteria, that allocation is instead placed in the stable value fund.
+- If any of the top 3 ranked funds do not meet specific performance criteria, that allocation is placed in the bond fund.

 The end result is an innovative strategy that achieves steady growth, while protecting 401(k) investors from major losses associated with market crashes.
-Regardless of how much you currently have or contribute to your 401(k), the 401 Model can help you achieve better results with less overall risk.
+Regardless of how much you currently have or contribute to your 401(k), the 401 Model can help you achieve better results with fewer scary dips along the way.